 Have you heard of the expression, “The definition of insanity is doing the same thing over and over again and expecting different results?”
 I use to have this expression on my bedroom wall while I was competing professionally, and it is a true revelation about most aspects of life from business to personal matters.

 We are all ‘ works in progress’ adapting to what life throws at us and trying our hardest to do our best with each situation that can throw a spanner or 10 in the works.
 When life challenges us with something it’s natural for us to revert back to what comes easy.
-What ingrained habits need the least resistance to keep on keeping on or what emotions arise from each situation that drive us to act a certain way?
+What ingrained habits need the least resistance to keep on keeping on or what emotions arise from each situation that drives us to act a certain way?

-To make a change, we have to create change, and to do this, we must try to reframe our perspective from venturing down the same paths if they were not the right paths to begin with.
+To make a change, we have to create change, and to do this, we must try to reframe our perspective from venturing down the same path if they were not the right paths to begin with.
 For example, if you have a goal to run a half marathon or even a 10km, and you hate running and feel like everything seizes up, your knees hurt and it takes all your might to do the workout, then it is likely that the goal will not be reached.
 Nothing here is being achieved, and you are better off trying something completely different that you will enjoy, PLUS get results.

 The key is to find a workout or eating regimen that is going to give you results, instead of wasting time with one that doesn’t work.
 Just going through the motions without a thought process in place isn’t going to cut it.
 I know, you have to start somewhere, but make sure this ‘somewhere’ isn’t where you stay.
 Intensity and progression PLUS consistency is what you’re after.